wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/eval_node.md

 -	[Union](/kapacitor/v1.3/nodes/eval_node/#union)
 -	[Where](/kapacitor/v1.3/nodes/eval_node/#where)
 -	[Window](/kapacitor/v1.3/nodes/eval_node/#window)
+-->
 Properties
 ----------

-Property methods modify state on the calling node.
+Property methods modify the state of the calling node.
 They do not add another node to the pipeline, and always return a reference to the calling node.
 Property methods are marked using the `.` operator.

 ### As

 List of names for each expression.
 The expressions are evaluated in order.
 The result of an expression may be referenced by later expressions via the name provided.

 Example:

 ```javascript